Whole Lotta History: Release

 "Whole Lotta History" was slightly remixed for the single release.
 The single version, known as the Original Ash Howes Mix, differs slightly from the album version found on Chemistry; it has different percussion, a more pronounced guitar, and faint strings during the chorus.
 "Whole Lotta History" was Girls Aloud's first original ballad to be released as a single since 2003's "Life Got Cold".
 Shortly before the release of the single, Girls Aloud spent a week in Australia to promote "Biology" there.

 Released on 13 March 2006, the single was made available on two CD single formats and as a digital download.
 The first disc includes a previously unreleased track entitled "Crazy Fool", which was co-written by Girls Aloud and sung solely by Cheryl Tweedy.
 The song and its "pulsating electro backbeat" were praised by Peter Robinson of Popjustice.
 The second disc included the Whole Lotta Lamezma Mix of "Whole Lotta History", as well as Girls Aloud's live cover of Wheatus' "Teenage Dirtbag".
 A studio version was later released on Radio 1 Established 1967.
 An acoustic version of "Whole Lotta History" was also available as a digital download.

-Reception
+Critical reception

 "Whole Lotta History" received generally favourable reviews from most music critics.
 Virgin Media stated that while Girls Aloud "do so much better when they shift into uptempo gear", the song is "one of the Girls' better efforts [at ballads] – not quite as saccharine as I'll Stand By You and a good deal more engaging than the turgid See The Day."

 The song received comparisons to ballads by 1990s girl groups Spice Girls and All Saints.
 BBC Music called it "a lush ballad reminiscent of the Spice Girls".
 A reporter for The Irish Times compared the song to "a sub-Spice Girls Christmas No 1", while an AllMusic reviewer compared it to "2 Become 1" specifically.
 John Murphy of musicOMH described the song as "the best lovelorn ballad since All Saints' Never Ever."